Green Foods to Celebrate Saint Patrick’s Day!

 5. Granny Smith Apple

-These tart, tangy apples are a great cooking apple as they hold their shape.
-They are great eaten raw with a sprinkle of cinnamon and dollop of Greek yogurt and a drizzle of honey or in pies, tarts, chunky apple sauce, stuffed into pork loins or diced into salads.
+These tart, tangy apples are an excellent cooking apple because they hold their shape well.
+Enjoy them raw with a sprinkle of cinnamon, a dollop of Greek yogurt, and a drizzle of honey, or use them in pies, tarts, chunky applesauce, stuffed pork loin, or diced into salads.

-Here are a couple of apple recipes you should try:
+Here are a couple of apple recipes to try:

 Apple poppyseed coleslaw recipe